Adaptive $k$NN graph model: Methods

 A critical innovation of our framework is the dynamic determination of the regularization parameter $\lambda^{(j)}$.
 A fixed $\lambda$ would impose a uniform sparsity level across the dataset, ignoring local density variations.
 To address this, we introduce a density-aware mechanism.

 We first compute a multi-scale local density estimate $\rho(j)$ for each sample $\mathbf x_j$ by averaging the inverse distances over various neighborhood scales.
+It is crucial to note that $\rho(j)$ is calculated a priori using the initial spatial (Euclidean) distances in the original feature space, entirely independent of the topological weights $\mathbf w_j$.
+This sequential independence eliminates any circular dependency, providing a deterministic prior to initialize the regularization parameter $\lambda^{(j)}$ before solving Eq. (\ref{eq:objective}).
 Based on this estimate, the adaptive regularization parameter is derived as:

 This formulation enforces a simpler model (stronger sparsity, higher $\lambda$) in low-density regions to prevent overfitting, while allowing a more complex model (weaker sparsity, lower $\lambda$) in high-density regions to capture fine-grained local structures.
-The optimization of Eq. (\ref{eq:objective}) is solved efficiently via coordinate descent, as detailed in Algorithm \ref{alg:adaptive_learning}.
+The optimization of Eq. (\ref{eq:objective}) is efficiently solved via an accelerated FISTA augmented with a backtracking line search, as detailed in Algorithm \ref{alg:adaptive_learning}.